 A student will be withdrawn by the instructor for non-attendance prior to the designated 12% date for a class.
 The student may appeal the instructor's decision for withdrawal and request re-enrollment within three (3) business days of being withdrawn.
 If the instructor does not give permission, the student can appeal to the Dean for that class.
-Ultimately, it is the student's responsibility to withdraw from a class by the printed withdrawal date for the class, and the student should contact his/her Faculty Advisor or Success Coach to discuss implications of withdrawal.
+Ultimately, after the 12% date for the class, it is the student's responsibility to withdraw from a class by the printed withdrawal date for the class, and the student should contact his/her Faculty Advisor or Success Coach to discuss implications of withdrawal.
 Students receive a 'WI' grade when they receive a Faculty-Initiated Withdrawal from a course.